Associate Professor of Biblical Studies/Honors Faculty Fellow

 An ordained minister in the Free Methodist Church, Trisha began The Leadership Center in partnership with George Fox and Oregon-based Wesleyan theological ministries in 2012 with a primary emphasis on connecting potential leaders through vocational discernment internship opportunities with established Christ-centered leaders in the region.
 Trisha is an adjunct faculty for George Fox University, teaching the Wesleyan internship course and Freshman seminar, a member and chair of the Oregon Free Methodist Ministerial Education and Guidance credentialing board, and the regional coordinator for the Wesleyan Holiness Consortium.
 Trisha has served as a pastor, church planter, and youth pastor over the past 16 years and knows her calling is to be focused on developing young leaders for ministry in secular culture.

 We are delighted to have Hannah Souter as Theologia’s first director.
 In her undergraduate career at George Fox, Hannah studied History and Christian Ministries and was heavily involved in Residence Life.
 She deeply values learning, teaching, and the gift of getting to discover God together.
-Hannah graduated from George Fox Evangelical Seminary with her MA in Ministry Leadership and has particular interest in community care and spiritual formation.
+Hannah graduated from Portland Seminary with her MA in Ministry Leadership and has particular interest in community care and spiritual formation.
 She lives in SE Portland and loves to experiment in the kitchen, play outside, and share life with friends and family.